hassansaei/VNtyper/README.md

 Example_1 to 3 from NTI cohort and example_4 and 5 from renome cohort.

 ## Output
 The tool creates a folder for each case in the working directory which is assigned by the user.
-Inside the folder there is directory for temporary files and log files, and the final output:
+Inside the folder there is a directory for temporary files and log files, and the final output:
 - Temp folder: Fastp QC report (.html) and log file for VNtyper
 - The output of VNtyper '*_Final_result.tsv'

-The Kestrel output is a VCF file, which is proceessed by VNtyper and final result is stored in *_Final_result.tsv.
-The result file contains information for the motifs, varinant types, position of the varinat and its corresponding depth.
-The output for code-adVNTR is a bed or vcf file with varinat information and Pvalue.
+The Kestrel output is a VCF file, which is processed by VNtyper and the final result is stored in *_Final_result.tsv.
+The resulting file contains information for the motifs, varinant types, position of the variant, and its corresponding depth.
+The output for code-adVNTR is a bed or vcf file with variant information and P-value.

-##__NOTE: This tool is for research use only.__

-##__NOTE: Clinically boosted WES data should be used to genotype MUC1 VNTR using WES data.__

 ## Citations
 1. Saei H, Morinière V, Heidet L, Gribouval O, Lebbah S, Tores F, Mautret-Godefroy M, Knebelmann B, Burtey S, Vuiblet V, Antignac C, Nitschké P, Dorval G. VNtyper enables accurate alignment-free genotyping of MUC1 coding VNTR using short-read sequencing data in autosomal dominant tubulointerstitial kidney disease. iScience.
 2023 Jun 17;26(7):107171. https://doi.org/10.1016/j.isci.2023.107171

 2. Peter A Audano, Shashidhar Ravishankar, Fredrik O Vannberg, Mapping-free variant calling using haplotype reconstruction from k-mer frequencies, Bioinformatics, Volume 34, Issue 10, May 2018, Pages 1659–1665, https://doi.org/10.1093/bioinformatics/btx753

 3. Park J, Bakhtiari M, Popp B, Wiesener M, Bafna V. Detecting tandem repeat variants in coding regions using code-adVNTR. iScience.
 2022 Jul 19;25(8):104785. https://doi.org/10.1016/j.isci.2022.104785